 While WaterproofFL recommends these tips, under Florida law, all pool owners are actually required to abide by certain safety standards.
 Pool owners, for example, must ensure that their pool is protected from unauthorized use by having the above-referenced properly working pool gate with a fence and lock installed.
 Pool owners should also make certain that functioning drain covers, signs, and life-saving equipment are in working order to demonstrate due care in the event a drowning injury or death occurs.
 Even if a child trespasses onto a pool owner’s property, the owner may be liable for resulting accidents.

-If you or a loved one has been injured in another’s pool, call the skilled attorneys at Brooks Law Group today.
+If you or a loved one has been injured in another’s pool, call the skilled premises liability attorneys at Brooks Law Group today.
 We can investigate your claim and determine whether you are entitled to any compensation.